shano/knowledge-garden/pages/Essentialism.md

 	- Keep a "less but better" journal
 	- If the answer isn't a definite yes, it's a no. What's the most important criterion for the decision, if it's less than 90% reject it.
 	- Don't do because others ask.
+	- Wait, observe, see how things develop.
+	- Set boundaries.
 - Monthly
 	- Read your "less but better" journal, find the lead!
 - Set yourself up for success